whteflr/webview-zlib/README.md

 # CareerHigh-App
-This android app shows content of a website www.careerhigh.in for all new posts on website.
+This android app shows content of a website careerhigh.in for all new posts on website.

 **If you enjoy this project, please consider [supporting me](https://www.paypal.me/vinaysomawat) to continue developing and maintaining it.**